alx3apps/jgit-buildnumber/README.md

  - `org.eclipse.jgit-2.0.0.201206130900-r.jar`

 Project directory that contains `.git` directory may be provided with `git.repositoryDirectory` property.
-Curent work directory is used by defuault.
+Curent work directory is used by default.

 Extracted properties are put into: